Swiftsure-class ironclad: Armament and armour

-The main battery of the Swiftsure-class ships consisted of 10 RML 9 in rifled muzzle-loading guns.
+The main battery of the Swiftsure-class ships consisted of 10 RML 9 in rifled muzzle-loading guns with the guns positioned amidships in a central-battery configuation just like that of the Audacious-class ships.
 Six of these were positioned on the main deck, three on each broadside, and the other four guns were mounted on the corners of the upper deck box battery.
 The battery protruded over the sides of the ships to give the guns a certain amount of end-on fire.
 The shell of the nine-inch gun weighed 254 lb while the gun itself weighed 12 LT.
 It had a muzzle velocity of 1420 ft/s and was rated with the ability to penetrate 11.3 in of wrought-iron armour at the muzzle.

-The ships were equipped with four RML 6 in (152 mm) (71 cwt) guns as chase guns, two in the bow and another pair in the stern.
+The ships were equipped with four RML 6-inch (152 mm) (71 cwt) guns as chase guns, two in the bow and another pair in the stern.
 They fired a 64 lb, 6.3 in shell.
 They also had six RBL 20-pounder (3.75 in) rifled breech-loading guns that were used as saluting guns.
-In 1878, the ships received four 14 in torpedo launchers on the main deck and the 6-inch guns were replaced by four breech-loading BL 5-inch guns during the mid-1880s.
+In 1880–1882, the ships received four 14 in torpedo launchers on the main deck, two on each broadside; in 1882 the six-inch guns were replaced by four breech-loading BL 5 in guns in Triumph while Swiftsure received eight BL 4 in Mk I guns.

+Triumph retained her RBL 20-pounder guns through 1886, although they had been repurposed as anti-torpedo boat guns.
+At that time the ship also had four quick-firing (QF) six-pounder (57 mm) Hotchkiss guns, eight four-barrel 1 in guns, and four five-barrel Gardner guns.
+Swiftsure had had her 20-pounders removed, but carried instead four QF six pounders, six 1-inch Nordenfelt guns, one five-barrel 0.45 in Nordenfelt gun, and four Gardener guns.
+By 1890 Triumphs 20 pounders had been removed as had all the guns smaller than the six pounders.
+Their anti-torpedo boat battery consisted of a mix of six- and QF three-pounder (47 mm) guns.
+Swiftsure had four of each type while her sister was equipped with eight apiece.

-The wrought-iron, waterline armour belt of the Swiftsure class covered the entire length of the ships.
-It was 8 in thick amidships, backed by 8–10 in of teak, and thinned to six inches towards the ends of the ships.
-The main deck citadel's ends were protected by a 5 in forward bulkhead and a 4 in one aft.
-The sides and embrasures of the upper battery were 6 inches thick, but its ends were unprotected.
-The ships also had a one-man conning tower with walls 3 in thick.
+The armour scheme of the Swiftsures was identical to that of the Audacious class with the wrought-iron, waterline armour belt covering the entire length of the ships.
+It was 8 in thick amidships, backed by 8 to 10 in of teak, and thinned to six inches towards the ends of the ships.
+It only protected the main deck and reached 4 ft above the waterline at full load and 3 ft below.
+The main deck citadel's ends were protected by a 5 in forward bulkhead and a four-inch one aft.
+The sides and embrasures of the upper battery were six inches thick, but its ends were unprotected.
+The bridge was fitted with a one-man conning tower with walls 3 in thick.

-The intention was to make the ships good performers under sail, while at the same time being stable ships and good gun platforms.

-At the design stage it had been suggested by the Committee on Designs that the ships should be built with their artillery mounted in two turrets, with some smaller guns positioned fore and aft.
-As there was at that time not sufficient experience with turret-mounted armament, and none at all with turrets in first-class battleships, the idea did not find favour and this class was completed with a broadside box battery deployed on two levels, on the main and on the upper deck.

-All ranks were berthed on the main deck; berthing for seamen in previous classes had been on the lower deck.
-As the officers' accommodation was well ventilated and well lit, the ships were universally popular.